ehuan2/Elderlift/README.md

 6. Set your OS environment variables of SECRET_KEY, EMAIL_USER, etc. to the right ones.
 For more information, check out Corey Schafer on setting os variables.
 7. Run python3 run.py in clientside.
 8. Enjoy!

+**To run locally, switch to local_version branch and follow the instructions in the READ ME **